linode/docs/docs/applications/cloud-storage/freenas-blockstorage.md

 ## Create an Installer Disk

-1. Boot into **Rescue Mode** with the installer disk mounted to `/dev/sda` and access your Linode using [Lish via SSH](/docs/networking/using-the-linode-shell-lish/) from the **Remote Access** tab of the Linode Manager.
+1. Boot into **Rescue Mode** with the installer disk mounted to `/dev/sda` and access your Linode using [Lish](/docs/networking/using-the-linode-shell-lish/) from the **Remote Access** tab of the Linode Manager.

-2. Once in Rescue Mode, run the following command to set the [latest FreeNAS release](http://www.freenas.org/download-freenas-release/) as a variable:
+2. Once in Rescue Mode, run the following command to set the [latest FreeNAS release](http://www.freenas.org/download-freenas-release/) (11.1 at the time of this writing) as a variable:

         iso=https://download.freenas.org/11/latest/x64/FreeNAS-11.1-U4.iso

-3. Update Certificate Authority Certificate to allow the secure download:
+3. Run the `update-ca-certificates` program to allow the secure download:

         update-ca-certificates

-4. Download the FreeNAS iso and expand it to the Installer disk:
+4. Download the FreeNAS ISO image and expand it to the Installer disk:

         curl $iso | dd of=/dev/sda